 I also had to get used to telling people that I don't like "soda" rather than "pop."
 The first time I used the word "soda" in a sentence in front of my family, my sister flipped out on me.
 Vocabulary mission accomplished!

 Or at least, that's what I thought until our friend Sara shared this quiz on Facebook!
-The 25 question quiz asks you how describe certain things or situations in words and uses your response to show you the top three cities matching your personal dialect.
+The 25 question quiz asks you how you describe certain things or situations in words and uses your response to show you the top three cities matching your personal dialect.
 Her results were Boise, Modesto and Fresno.
-It's been over 25 years since she's lived in Modesto, but apparently some the speech patterns she developed there stuck with her all these years!
+It's been over 25 years since she's lived in Modesto, but apparently some of the speech patterns she developed there stuck with her all these years!

 Meanwhile, my answers baffled me because I've never visited any of them!
 My top 3 cities were Reno, NV, Oceanside, CA and Overland Park, KS.
 Prior to Boise, I lived in Youngstown, OH and went to school in a little Amish town named New Wilmington, PA.
 I'm really scratching my head now.